enzoampil/fastquant/README.md

 ### R

-R support is pending development, but you may install the R package by typing the following
+R support is pending development and lagging in features, but you may install the R package by typing the following:

 ```
+# To install the stable version:
+install.packages("fastquant")

+# To install the development version:
 # install.packages("remotes")
 remotes::install_github("enzoampil/fastquant", subdir = "R")
 ```